cashmusic/platform/README.md

 ##Notes##
 Most of the code is currently found in /core/local/php/ and centers around a single-include workflow.
-The Seed.php does some basic housekeeping before firing up a SeedRequest instance that parses an incoming request.
+The Seed.php does some basic housekeeping before firing up a CASHRequest instance that parses an incoming request.
 That request is passed to the appropriate Plant (factory) class which then figures out what to do with the request and fires off any necessary Seed (worker) classes.
-When done the Plant returns any information in a standard SeedResponse format which is stored in a standardized session variable and in the original SeedRequest.
+When done the Plant returns any information in a standard CASHResponse format which is stored in a standardized session variable and in the original CASHRequest.

 So something like this:

-SeedRequest->Plant->(Seed(s) if needed)->SeedResponse
+CASHRequest->Plant->(Seed(s) if needed)->CASHResponse

 Long-term goal is to use standardized requests/responses to enable full action chaining for new functionality.